-A Light Cruiser outfitted exclusively for the patrol duties of a Frigate.
+In Star Trek: A Light Cruiser outfitted exclusively for the patrol duties of a Frigate.
 Cargo, diplomatic, and scientific capabilities are drastically reduced and provision made for a moderate increase in auxiliary craft and landing / boarding parties, rendering it a TacFleet ship type.
-Able to carry a half-squadron of fightercraft for additional interdiction capability
+Able to carry a half-squadron of fightercraft for additional interdiction capability.

 Heavy Destroyer (Hull Code: DH)

-In Trek, a downsized Battlecruiser (or failed Battlecruiser design like the Menagha).
-In essence a Light Cruiser or even a Cruiser hull outfitted for the traditional Destroyer role of attacking other ships or installations in a fleet combat situation or time of war.
+In Star Trek: Can be either a up-sized Destroyer or a downsized Battlecruiser (or failed Battlecruiser design like the Menagha).
+In essence, a Light Cruiser or even a Cruiser hull outfitted for the traditional Destroyer role of attacking other ships or installations in a fleet combat situation or time of war.
 Instead of a multi-role cruiser, the removal of diplomatic and scientific facilities renders it a TacFleet ship type.

-In WWII, a Light Cruiser outfitted with dual-purpose high-angle destroyer-calibre main battery guns for dealing with both light surface vessels and aircra.
+In History: In WWII, a Light Cruiser outfitted with dual-purpose high-angle destroyer-calibre main battery guns for dealing with both light surface vessels and aircraft.

-In Star Trek, built on a Light Cruiser hull it has all defensive weaponry; that is, geared to block or destroy incoming fire.
+In Star Trek: Built on a Light Cruiser hull, it has all-defensive weaponry, i.e. geared to block or destroy incoming fire.
 The Escort Cruiser is the flip side of the Heavy Destroyer coin; a Light Cruiser hull outfitted for defensive escort duties.

 Command Light Cruiser / Light Cruiser Leader (Hull Code: CLC)

-Role: Co-ordination and direction of wide-spread anti-pirate activities across a sector.
+Star Trek Role: Co-ordination and direction of wide-spread anti-pirate activities across a sector.
 Co-ordination of small-scale and/or escort-level joint exercises.
-Co-ordination of small-scale Sapienitarian Assistance/Disaster Relief (SADR) activities.
+Co-ordination of small-scale Sapienitarian Assistance/Disaster Relief (SA/DR) activities.
 Command asset for anti-ship destroyer group or light cruiser squadron in times of war.